 During my recent visit to the Goss Slough area in Sequoyah National Wildlife Refuge, I came across a doe that was shedding its winter coat.
-To capture this stunning moment, I used my Fujifilm X-T3 camera resting on a bean bag draped over the open window of my pickup with a Canon EF 100-400 mm f/4.5-5.6L IS II lens attached with a Fringer EF-FX Pro.
-I was shooting in aperture priority mode (AV) with a shutter speed of 1/170 of a second at f5.6 and the ISO at 1600, I was able to capture the essence of this natural phenomenon.
+To capture this stunning moment, I used my Fujifilm X-T3 camera with a Canon EF 100-400mm f/4.5-5.6L IS II lens attached via a Fringer EF-FX Pro.
+Shooting in aperture priority mode (AV) with a shutter speed of 1/170 of a second at f5.6 and the ISO at 1600, I was able to capture the essence of this natural phenomenon.